lsst-tstn/tstn-017/index.rst

     Temperature, rate, pressure, loads, status, and conditions at all sensed system components.

-his is a broad requirement specifying that components must publish operational status information.
+This is a broad requirement specifying that components must publish operational status information.

 .. _section-lse-62: